 If the eyes are the window to your soul, then your teeth are the window to your health.
 While this might seem like a far-fetched connection, it might be more reasonable than you think.
 Your mouth is the entry to your digestive and respiratory systems, after all.
-And illnesses in one part of the body tend to show symptoms in the mouth as well.
+And illnesses in one part of the body tend to show symptoms in the mouth as well and vice versa.
 Consider that without proper dental hygiene, the bacteria in the mouth may rapidly reproduce.
 As a result, this can lead to oral infections like gum problems and cavities.

-Research suggests that inflammation and oral bacteria linked with periodontitis (a serious form of gum problem) may play a role in certain ailments.
+Research suggests that inflammation and oral bacteria linked with periodontitis (a serious form of gum disease) may play a role in certain ailments.
 Furthermore, diseases like HIV/AIDS and diabetes may reduce the body’s defense to certain infections.
 In turn, this may make dental health complications more serious.

 Oral health may greatly be affected, affect, or contribute to different conditions and ailments including:

 - Cardiovascular diseases.
 Clogged arteries, heart disease, and stroke may have associations with the infections and inflammation which oral bacteria may cause.
 This condition causes the bones to become brittle and weak.
 Thus, it may have connections with tooth loss and periodontal bone loss.